stephengold/Minie/README.md

         dumper.dump(physicsSpace, indent, noUser);

-Other dump flags can be set, for instance, to describe the nodes or clusters in each soft body.
+Other dump flags can be set, for instance, to describe the nodes or clusters in each soft body or the child shapes in each compound collision shape.

 [Jump to table of contents](#toc)